 Behavioral Health of the Beaches’ Aviators Treatment Program

 Behavioral Health of the Palm Beaches has developed a specialized treatment program that addresses the complex addiction care needs of pilots and other aviation professionals.
-The program is 100 percent HIMS-compliant and meets all current FAA protocols and requirements.
-It was designed to administer quality drug and alcohol abuse treatment to aviation professionals and responsibly facilitate their return to work.
+The program is 100 percent HIMS-compliant and meets all current Federal Aviation Administration (FAA) protocols and requirements.
+It is designed to administer quality drug and alcohol abuse treatment to aviation professionals and responsibly facilitate their return to work.

 Comprehensive Clinical Treatment for Professional Aviators

-The program was created with the assistance of Dr. Joseph R. Tordella, HIMS AME, a leader in aerospace medicine with over 30 years of experience.
+The program was created with the assistance of Dr. Joseph R. Tordella, HIMS Aviation Medical Examiner (AME), a leader in aerospace medicine with over 30 years of experience.
 Dr. Tordella also heads the program as our Aviation Medicine Consultant.
 Participants undergo three stages of care while in the program (detox, rehab and aftercare) and are treated in a time frame that is compliant with FAA medical standards.
 Like all of our programs, patients begin by receiving a full physical evaluation and in-depth psychological assessment.

 We then offer a personalized rehab plan that incorporates one or more of the following therapies:

 - Trauma treatment through the use of EMDR and individual counseling